 The lack of support deep can hurt cover 0.
 If a player happens to beat a player playing man-to-man football coverage, the quarterback can miss anywhere deep.

-This is where we often see the ball being floated in the air, as the quarterback knows there’s no help or support deep.
+This is where we often see the ball being floated in the air, as the quarterback knows there’s no help or support in the deep middle.

 It allows the quarterback to be free on his releases, as he doesn’t need to worry about fitting the ball away from the safety.